gridbugs/resume/resume.md

 ## Skills

-- Familiar with source control, code review, continuous integration
+- Familiar with source control, code review, continuous integration, issue tracking
 - Strong algorithms and data structure design skills
 - Experience working with a team on large software projects
 - Comfortable writing and debugging code at a low level of abstraction